Tick, Tick, Tick (film): Writing

 Screenwriter and producer James Lee Barrett also created the television adaptation of In the Heat of the Night.

 Casting

 The film's lead was played by Jim Brown, who had recently retired as a professional football player.
 Brown and George Kennedy had previously appeared together in the war film The Dirty Dozen.
-Another co-star, Bernie Casey, had played in the National Football League from 1961–68, his career intersecting with that of Brown, who was an NFL star from 1957-65.
+Another co-star, Bernie Casey, had played in the National Football League from 1961 to 1968, his career intersecting with that of Brown, who was an NFL star from 1957 to 1965.

 It was the penultimate film appearance of screen legend Fredric March.

 Filming

 It was made in and around Colusa, California.
 The town's central courthouse square was remodeled to appear like those found in the American South.
 The same courthouse was also used for exterior shots in the 1962 classic To Kill a Mockingbird.

 Release

 The film was released theatrically in the United States by Metro-Goldwyn-Mayer in January 1970, the same year as Nelson's Soldier Blue.
 It was shown in an anamorphic 2.40:1 aspect ratio.
 A radio advertisement for the film summarized the story simply: "tick...tick...tick is the sound of time...running out."